-• Moving gliders around: The best places to push are on the front of the wings, close to the fuselage, or on the nose.
-Therefore, we usually push gliders backwards if going more than a few yards.
-For long distances, we tow with a vehicle; then there should be one person on the wing tip and one by the nose (to stop the glider if it starts overrunning towards the tow vehicle).
-When a glider is moving, the person on the wing tip is steering - so just one wing tip should be held at any time.
-There's a lot more to safe ground-handling that there isn't room for here; see the Ground Rules briefing

-- document (linked from the Airfield Operations section of the airfield manual on the pilots' wiki) or ask. - Winch cables: There are usually two cables.
+- Moving gliders around: The best places to push are on the front of the wings, close to the fuselage, or on the nose.
+Therefore we usually push gliders backwards if going more than a few yards.
+For long distances, we tow with a vehicle; then there should be one person on the wing tip and one by the nose (to stop the glider if it starts over-running towards the tow vehicle).
+When a glider is moving, the person on the wing tip is steering so just one wing tip should be held at any time.
+There's a lot more to safe ground-handling that there isn't room for here; see the Ground Rules briefing document (on the website and in the club room) or ask. - Winch cables: There are usually two cables.
 Never touch the second cable while the first one is "live", i.e. at any time from when it is being attached to a glider until it has been fully wound in to the winch after the launch.
 There is a light on top of the winch that flashes while it is operating don't go near a cable until this light is out.
 Actually attaching a cable to a glider is straightforward get someone to show you how to do it, and what the different coloured strops are for.
 Before the glider's first flight each day the cable release is always checked; this is another job to learn.
 Avoid walking in front of the launch point at any time and of course, keep well behind a glider that has a cable attached. - Towing the cables: The best way to learn this job is to do a couple of trips with the tow truck driver.
-(Obviously you need to be a competent driver and, for insurance reasons, you must have a driving licence to drive the trucks.
+(Obviously you need to be a competent driver and, for insurance reasons, you must be over 18 to drive the trucks.
 The Kawasaki Mules can be driven by anyone, subject to training.)
 The key points are to drive straight (to minimise the risk of the cables overlapping each other) and to avoid slowing down suddenly (as otherwise you may cause a loop of cable at the winch end).
-You must keep a good lookout all the time, especially for landing gliders.
-When you reach the launch point, do not drive away until you are certain that the cables have been removed; moving even at walking pace the cables are dangerous. - Signalling: The pilot asks for the cable to be attached once he or she is ready to accept a launch (having checked it is clear ahead).
+You must keep a good lookout all the time, for anybody that might cross the line of the cables (ahead of you or behind), especially for landing gliders.
+If necessary, stop and wait until it's clear.
+Do not slip the clutch while driving replacing burnt-out clutches is a major expense to the club.
+(This applies whenever driving club vehicles.
+When towing gliders you should be in gear with your foot off the clutch.)
+When you reach the launch point, do not drive away until you are certain that the cables have been removed; moving even at walking pace the cables are extremely dangerous. - Signalling: The pilot asks for the cable to be attached once he or she is ready to accept a launch (having checked it is clear ahead).
 The person controlling the launch then has a good lookout, all around, and especially for other gliders about to land, and calls "All clear above and behind" if it's safe for the launch to go ahead.
-The three signals are:
+The three signals are